iheartperl7/website/actual_website_source_code/README.md

 This is the source code for the [iheartperl7.com](https://iheartperl7.com) site.

-This is a static website generated with [Lume](https://lumeland.github.io/lume/), so deployment, live updating, etc is same as Lume:
+This is a static website created with [Lume](https://lumeland.github.io/lume/), so deployment, live updating, etc is same as Lume: